dcvdiego/myPortfolio/README.md

 ### CURRENT BUGS

-- In ExperienceApp, there is a bug in that the character/camera can go through the tunnel, must be a useEffect limit
-- Figure out how to do something when first loop ends so it goes back to being Idle!
+- Figure out how to do something when first loop ends so it goes back to being Idle for avatar animations!
+- Can't interact with CustomAvatar for some reason
+- In mobile, in the ExperienceApp, scrolling is way too sensitive, not sure why